 Indian-born and London-based chef Atul Kochhar became the first Indian chef to win a Michelin star while head chef at London's Tamarind, in 2001.
 One of his own London restaurants, Benares, in Mayfair, won him a second.
 Today he is a television regular with restaurants in Madrid, Dubai, Mumbai and on P&O Cruise ships.

-Of the two, Sindhu is the more formal experience, serving Kochhar's modern interpretations of traditional Indian dishes - Tandoor-cooked tiger prawns with saffron, yogurt and spices, Atlantic halibut with lemon and curry leaf, pan roasted salmon with wild garlic and coconut sauce.
+Of the three, Sindhu is the more formal experience, serving Kochhar's modern interpretations of traditional Indian dishes - Tandoor-cooked tiger prawns with saffron, yogurt and spices, Atlantic halibut with lemon and curry leaf, pan roasted salmon with wild garlic and coconut sauce.

 The Nitty Gritty